SupaxInc/data-structure-and-algorithms/README.md

         - **You can see in the example above, we have to figure out how to escape the “#” encoding.
 Or else it will not decode the character.**
     - Uses string.find(’#’, i) to get the index of a character in a string
     - Uses string splicing

+    **Typescript:**

+    - `.indexOf`  is exactly the same as `.find()`  in python.
+        - Second argument is where we want to begin finding the index without mutating the string so it returns original index.
+    - Use `.slice()` over splice so you don’t mutate string.

 ## 128 - Longest Consecutive Sequence